-Hospitals throughout Nova Scotia continue to see higher than normal emergency visits and demands for hospitals beds, including increasing COVID-19 related admissions and staffing pressures, which are resulting in delays in care, including some surgical services.
+Hospitals throughout Nova Scotia continue to see higher than normal emergency visits and demands for hospitals beds, including increasing COVID-19 related admissions and staffing pressures, which are resulting in delays in care and ongoing service reductions.

-We also anticipate patients will continue to experience longer than usual waits for care in emergency departments into the fall, particularly with the increase in COVID-19 cases and admissions now being experienced in the province and expected to peak later this winter.
+It is also anticipated patients will continue to experience longer than usual waits for care in emergency departments over the coming weeks, particularly with the increase in COVID-19 cases and admissions now being experienced in the province and expected to peak later this winter.

 Some smaller sites experience periodic closures.
 Any such closures are noted here: https://www.nshealth.ca/temporaryclosures

 The overall emergency system is never closed.
 This is due to access to Emergency Health Services (for example, 911), telemedicine, and transfers to other facilities across the province.

 - Anyone with urgent medical needs should call 911.

 - If your health concern is not urgent, we request you contact your family practice or go to a walk-in clinic.